SuperblocksHQ/ethereum-studio/README.md

 The dist files will be inside `./dist`.

 ## Bumping version
-Set version both in app.js and in manifest.json.
+Set the new version both in app.js and in manifest.json.

+Run this script to fix that for you:

 ```sh
 ./bump_version "1.1.0"
 ```

+## Contributing
+Contributions are welcome, a `TODO` list will be presented.

+## Blockchain agnostic
+Studio is only for Ethereum DApp development as for now.
+However the goal is for Studio to support many different blockchain technologies and smart contract languages.